wyfo/apischema/docs/performance_and_benchmark.md

 ![benchmark chart](benchmark_chart.svg)

 !!! note
-    Only library less than 40x slower than *apischema* are included in the chart.
-Full results are detailed in the [benchmark section](#benchmark)
+    Chart is truncated to a relative performance of 20x slower.
+Benchmark results are detailed in the [benchmark section](#benchmark).

 ## Precomputed (de)serialization methods